 J Prasanna Gamage

 "I am indeed fortunate to have this excellent opportunity to work with the ACRISP team of world leading experts in sports injury management and prevention.
-I first met Professor Caroline Finch at the Cricket World Congress in Sydney in 2015 and subsequently the opportunity to work under her expert supervision became real - a turning point in my career.
-I am determined to make full use of this opportunity to contribute and uplift the injury management and prevention not only in cricket, but all sports."
+I am determined to make full use of this opportunity to contribute to injury management and prevention not only in cricket, but all sports."

-Prasanna's PhD studies will be supervised by Prof Caroline Finch, Dr Lauren Fortington, and Dr Alex Kountouris.
+Prasanna's PhD studies are supervised by Prof Caroline Finch, Dr Lauren Fortington, and Dr Alex Kountouris.